openorch/openorch/docs-source/docs/running-the-server/docker-compose.md

       - /var/run/docker.sock:/var/run/docker.sock
       # We mount a volume so data will be persisted
       - openorch-data:/root/.openorch
-    # For GPU acceleration uncomment the lines below and set the
+    # Grants OpenOrch access to GPU metrics.
-    # OPENORCH_GPU_PLATFORM envar.
+    # Containers launched by OpenOrch can still use GPU acceleration even if OpenOrch lacks direct GPU access.
     # deploy:
     #   resources:
     #     reservations: